aminjares/Game-2338/Plex_GameTestCase3.md

 | 6 |Thrid test run in build mode.
 Join an online multiplayer server to see if build mode loads all of the game music and returns the appropriate songs as needed.|Joined an online multiplayer server in build mode that successfully loaded all of the game music and returned the appropriate songs as needed.|√|

 ## Overall Test Status:
+After running a few test to make sure story mode and online build mode plays music our test was successful.
+In both modes the music played, loaded all of the game music, and returned the appropriate songs as needed.
+Running muliple test helps to make music will play each time in story mode and in online build mode.

 ## Run History: